liorarviv1/Factory-Manager/README.md

 # Factory Manager
  <img src="https://user-images.githubusercontent.com/76798407/125580935-4295c706-adf9-4b60-a57c-566ecb7fded0.png">
- An management application with login authentication , list of employees and employee search, departments and shifts <br/>
+ An management application with login authentication , list of employees and employee search, departments and shifts. <br/>
  - developed using ASP.NET, EntityFramework and MySQL.<br/><br/>
 On this project I need to create 4 main pages which are: "Login", "Departments", "Employees" and "Shifts".
 We can manage data from the data base directly trough these pages using CRUD operations.
 This website is managed by users so we need to create a Login page in order for them to connect with a password.
 Each user has a limited number of actions per day and afterwards they are not allowed to connect for the next 24 hours.
 Once a user is logged-in, His name and number of actions available are shown on every page of the website.
 In addition to the CRUD operations on the employee page, we need to create a Search Box.
 This Search Box should be able to find an employee according his first name, last name or department.